114 Walden Lake Rd., Conway, South Carolina 29526

 Home sizes range from approximately 1,100 square feet to approximately 2,800 square feet and have two to three bedrooms.
 Optional upgrades include a fireplace, a skylight, a sunroom, custom cabinetry and a custom deck.
 All residences have an attached garage and a front porch, and many back to a lake or a wooded area.
 Lawns are well maintained.

-Prices start at around $100,000.
-The HOA fee averages $250 to $600 per month, depending on a home's age and location, and it covers street maintenance, lighting, trash pick-up, lawn mowing, amenities access and the land rental.
+Prices start in the low-$100,000s.
+Most homes have an HOA/lot fee in the $400 to $600 per month range, depending on the property's age and location.
+The fee covers street maintenance, lighting, trash pick-up, lawn mowing, amenities access and the land rental.
 Please verify these prices with a Realtor as they may change down the road.

 The clubhouse boasts a heated pool, a state-of-the-art fitness center, an indoor Jacuzzi, a computer center, tennis courts, a library, a hobbies studio and aerobics classes.
 Outside is a private fishing pier and a lakeside beach.
 The community employs an activities director so there are plenty of social and recreational get-togethers year-round.